 What to do and what not to do if you see a downed power line.

-How to keep you and your family safe around the house.
+Whether digging, trimming trees or using generators, keep you and your family safe around the house.

 Discover the secrets to protecting your personal information.

-Safety tips for contractors
+Safety Tips for Contractors

 AppalachianPower.com and the Appalachian Power customer mobile app (com.aep.customerapp.apco).